Daedalus Film and Science Festival

 Dr Chris Stenton, a consultant physician at Newcastle RVI, specialising in respiratory diseases caused by environmental & occupational factors and former president of British Lung Foundation - Breathe North.
 Dr Stenton has over 60 papers/review articles on these and related subjects.

-how the Urban Observatory tracks Air Quality (and more) - in our region, and how you can access the UK's largest set of publicly available real-time urban data and get involved.
+a short intro to the science behind Air Quality monitoring, how the Urban Observatory tracks Air Quality (and more) - in our region, and how you can access the UK's largest set of public real-time urban data and get involved in local initiatives such as SenseMyStreet.

-After the film, there will be an open Question and Answer discussion, in the venue, on the issues raised by the talks and the film.
-The bar will be open.
+After the film, bar will be open for informal discussion on the issues raised by the talks and the film.